Suborbital Rocket | Space Missions | Call for Payloads & Experiments

 - Trajectory accurate determination

-- Low ascent accelerations
+- Low accelerations

-- Controlled re-entry orientation
+- Controlled orientation during micro – G time

 - Simple preparations and transportation